When he came to see me he parked his spaceship just around the corner, out of my line of sight.

 There were so many strange things he said.
 Out of place.
 Out of context.
 Out of the blue.
 Like an alien being who didn’t get humans or life on earth at all, but who was trying to understand.
-On an intellectual level, he knew enough to use it for personal gain.
+On an intellectual level, he knew enough to use for personal gain.
 But deep down, he didn’t get it …

 I now know that the bizarre things he said were ‘tells.’

-Instead of questioning him or running screaming from the room, I made a joke out of them.
-Or I patiently answered his questions, as if I were talking to a child or a tourist from the Orion Galaxy.
+Instead of questioning him–or running screaming from the room–I made jokes out of the weird things he said.
+Or I patiently answered his questions, as if I were talking to a child or a tourist on his first visit from the Orion Galaxy.
 Or I saw him as a sensitive man who was trying to understand me and himself and love and this crazy, crazy world.
 Or something.

 But I should have run screaming from the room, because the man was telling me he was a psychopath.

 Last year I read the article “10 Signs Your Man Is A Psychopath,” and it said this: “A psychopath will sometimes blurt out something odd about himself, apropos of nothing.
 Like you might be cooking dinner and suddenly he blurts, ‘I’m crazy you know.'”

 I’d heard plenty of things like that.
 I had come to think of them as “Spaceship Moments.”
 Here are just a few of them.
 He said each one without the slightest hint of humor:

 Psychopath: “Why do we have sex?”

 Me: The way he asked caused me to reply “Do you mean you and I...or the entire human race?”